Samsung/tizen-docs/docs/application/native/guides/multimedia/raw-audio.md

 Audio data is captured periodically, so to receive the audio PCM data from the input device, you must implement the audio input interface to notify the application of audio data events, such as the end of filling audio data.

-Before recording audio, you must define the following PCM data settings:
+Before recording audio, you must define the PCM data settings.
+For more information, see [Audio Output](#play_pcm).

-- Input device type:
-  - Microphone
-- Audio channels:
-  - Mono (1 channel)
-  - Stereo (2 channels)
-- Audio sample type:
-  - Unsigned 8-bit PCM
-  - Signed 16-bit little endian PCM
-  - Signed 24-bit little endian PCM
-  - Signed 24-bit packed in 32-bit little endian PCM
-- Audio sample rate:
-  - 8000 ~ 192000 Hz

 To minimize the overhead of the audio input API, use the optimal channel type, sample type and sampling rate, which can be retrieved using the `audio_in_get_channel()`, `audio_in_get_sample_type()` and `audio_in_get_sample_rate()` functions, respectively.